What is the Utility AI?

 - Our

-function simply stores a reference of ourUtilityDecision
+_ready()function simply stores a reference of ourUtilityDecisionnode to all ourUtilityActionsandUtilityFactors - The

-, calculating it’s score and then checking if it’s higher then the previous one and updating our variables accordingly - Lastly, you’ll have noticed our call to the function
+get_best_action() -> UtilityActionis what is actually called in our code to determine the best action for us to take.
+It has two variables,bestActionto store a reference to the actual action andhighestScoreto track the scores.
+We go through all ouractions, calculating it’s score and then checking if it’s higher then the previous one and updating our variables accordingly - Lastly, you’ll have noticed our call to the function

-from our previous scripts.
+calculate_final_scorefrom our previous scripts.
 This takes in the type of calculation to be done as well as the list of scores to calculate, returning the final value.
 We use a match statement to call the appropriate function for that calculation method

 - Our